 Do the schools get a prize?

 We typically have a prize for the school with the most submissions as incentive to encourage schools to encourage their students to participate.
+This, as with all additional prize categories, is dependent on the level of patronage in any given year.

 I want to support this, how can I help?

 Wadadli Pen is dependent on the relationship with the community – not just businesses.
 Whether you wish to volunteer or pledge a prize, we welcome it.
 No prize is too small and, of course, no prize is too big.
-Contact us to pledge your support by emailing email@example.com
+Contact us to pledge your support by emailing firstname.lastname@example.org (new email address, take note!)

 Thanks to all the media – traditional and otherwise – who help us spread the word; with special thanks to Antigua Nice which for several years has given up some of its online real estate to Wadadli Pen.
 Thanks, finally, to everyone who’s had Wadadli Pen’s back through the years – that means you, too, participating writers – we wouldn’t be 13 years strong without you.